-How to Save Money on Prescriptions By Using a Canadian Pharmacy
+How to Save Money on Prescriptions By Using a Canadian Online Pharmacy

-Did you know you can purchase prescription medications online using a Canadian pharmacy, even as an American?
+Did you know you can purchase prescription medications online using Canadian pharmacies, even as an American?

 Wondering why you’d want to do that?